TakeoffTech/jeesql/README.md

 for arithmetic in SQL, so: *:age-1* is interpreted as the parameter "age-1" not age minus 1.

 Colon characters can be escaped by prefixing it with a single backslash.

+## Slow query reporting

+If a :report-slow-queries key is provided in the options map to defqueries, queries that take longer to execute than the defined threshold (:slow-query-threshold-ms key, defaults to 2000ms) are reported using that function.

+The function takes 4 arguments: the operation type (keyword :query, :insert or :update), the duration (in milliseconds) of the operation, the connection and the query (string and params).

+There is an example of running an automatic EXPLAIN ANALYZE for PostgreSQL in jeesql/postgres.clj.